eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

 <OLD_EDGE_ID>-><NEW_EDGE_ID>
 ```

-Reads the given connections file <CONNECTIONS\> and replaces old edge
+Reads the given connections file <CONNECTIONS-FILE\> and replaces old edge
 names by the new ones.
-The result is written to <CONNECTIONS\>.mod.xml
+The result is written to <CONNECTIONS-FILE\>.mod.xml

 ```
-python tools/net/xmlconnections_mapEdges.py <CONNECTIONS>
+python tools/net/xmlconnections_mapEdges.py <CONNECTIONS-FILE>
 ```

-- <OLD_EDGE_ID\>: Id of an edge as used within <CONNECTIONS\>
+- <OLD_EDGE_ID\>: Id of an edge as used within <CONNECTIONS-FILE\>
 - <NEW_EDGE_ID\>: Id of the edge to use instead
-- <CONNECTIONS\>: The connections file to change
+- <CONNECTIONS-FILE\>: The connections file to change

 # net2kml.py

 converts '.net.xml' road geometries to [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) format.

 ```
-python tools/net/net2kml.py -n your.net.xml -o output.kml
+python tools/net/net2kml.py -n <net-file> -o output.kml
 ```

 By default, normal edge geometries will be exported.
 This can be changed with options